 Linked to: Communications Trumps, Life Sciences Network, Norrey Simmons

 Alliance of organisations with a membership of over 120 charities which supports people affected by genetic disorders.
 Lobbied heavily (and successfully) for patents on life.
 Funded by GlaxoSmithKline, among others.

 Genetic Literacy Project (GLP)

-Corporate front group formerly funded by Monsanto and a key partner in its public relations efforts to promote GMOs and defend pesticides, and attack their critics.
+Corporate front group allegedly funded by Monsanto and known to be generously funded by Bayer, and a key partner in their public relations efforts to promote GMOs, defend pesticides, and attack their critics.
 The GLP’s founding director Jon Entine is a long-time defender of chemical industry interests.
 Those who have appeared on tax forms as board members of the parent organisation of the Genetic Literacy Project - the Science Literacy Project, include Pamela Ronald, Ted Nordhaus, Geoffrey Kabat and Drew Kershen.
 Ronald and Nordhaus are both affiliated with the Breakthrough Institute, whose Food and Agriculture Analyst, Emma Kovac, used to work for the GLP.
 Geoffrey Kabat is affiliated with the industry front group the American Council on Science and Health (ACSH), whose Director of Bio-Sciences, Cameron English, was previously managing editor at the GLP.
 Cameron English also presents a podcast for the GLP with Kevin Folta.
-Has been accused among other things of posting the phone numbers, email and home addresses, plus other personal information, of GMO critics.
+Has been accused among other unethical practices of posting the phone numbers, email and home addresses, plus other personal information, of GMO critics.